ACCLAB/dabestr/cran-comments.md

 ## v0.2.3
 This is a patch update, in response to an automated CRAN check for the upcoming release of ggplot2 (v3.3.0).

 ## Test environments
 * macOS 10.15 Catalina (local install; release)
-* macOS 10.13 High Sierra (on travis-ci; oldrelease, devel and release)
+* macOS 10.13 High Sierra (on travis-ci; release and devel)
-* ubuntu 18.04 (on travis-ci; oldrelease, devel and release)
+* ubuntu 18.04 (on travis-ci; release and devel)
-* ubuntu 16.04 (on travis-ci; oldrelease, devel and release)
+* ubuntu 16.04 (on travis-ci; release and devel)
 * win-builder (oldrelease, release, and devel)